Chapter 3 – Relationship to Clients – annotated

 4. disqualify the lawyer or the law firm from acting for the organization.

 (f) Sole practitioners who practise with other lawyers in cost-sharing or other arrangements represent clients on opposite sides of a dispute.
-See rules 3.4-42 and 3.4-43 on space-sharing arrangements.
+See Code rules 3.4-42 and 3.4-43 (Space-sharing arrangements).

 (i) The fact or the appearance of such a conflict may depend on the extent to which the lawyers’ practices are integrated, physically and administratively, in the association.